How to Submit a Press Release

 1. Avoid Attachments

-Remember to paste the PR into the body of your email when you submit a press release.
+Remember to paste the Press Release into the body of your email when you send a press release.

 Journalists are busy.
 If you send them a link to your press release on another website, you could waste their time.
 Instead, offer them ease and convenience by pasting the press release within the email.